US: California hit by 7.1 earthquake | DW | 06.07.2019

 Friday's quake was the strongest to be centered in Southern California in decades and left more than 2,000 residents in Ridgecrest and the surrounding areas without power.

-The San Bernardino County Fire Department said it had received reports of building damage in the latest quake.
+The San Bernardino County Fire Department said it had received reports of building damage.

 "Homes shifted, foundation cracks, retaining walls down," the department said on Twitter.
 "One injury (minor) with firefighters treating patient.
 No unmet needs currently."